|

 GEAR AND CLOTHING

-Owing to the shape of a kayak, space inside the watertight hatches is limited so please try to restrict your gear to a minimum.
-Large dry bags, duffel bags and backpacks cannot be accommodated in the hatches.
-Please bring no more than two large (20L) dry bags: one for clothing, the other for miscellaneous items; plus one small (10L) dry bag for items you need to access in the cockpit (e.g. wallet, documents, sun screen etc).
-A mesh bag containing your snorkelling gear is additional to the above items.
-Nylon stuff sacks lined with heavy-duty rubbish bags are a more affordable option if you do not already have dry bags.
-However, a dry bag for the cockpit is essential.
-Camera and optical equipment should be waterproofed and insured.
+Large dry bags, duffel bags and backpacks cannot be accommodated in the kayak hatches.
+Please bring no more than 2 medium sized (20L-25L) dry bags per person - one for clothing; the other for miscellaneous items - plus one small (10L) dry bag per person for items you need to access in the cockpit (e.g. wallet, documents, sun screen etc.).
+A mesh bag containing your snorkelling gear is additional to the above

 Sorry, no video is currently available for this tour.